trustedanalytics-ng/platform-wiki/Platform-Maintenance/platform_maintenance_manual.md

 There are 4 major components that might require upgrade:

-1. Hardware/VM Infrastructure (AWS, additional malchines, changes in role assigments)
+1. Hardware/VM Infrastructure (AWS, additional malchines, changes in role assigments, etc.)
-2. Additional base OS based components
+2. Additional base OS-based components
 3. Newer versions of base OS packages
 4. Newer versions of TAP container images

-First three components shall follow typical Ansible upgrade logic - additional version check and actions performed when upgrade is necessary.
+The first three components shall follow typical Ansible upgrade logic - additional version checks and actions are performed when an upgrade is necessary.

-Upgrade process for containers is simpler: Ansible-Kubernetes module "tapkube" edits deployment instances updating image version and then Kubernetes automatically performs rolling deployment.
+The upgrade process for containers is simpler: Ansible-Kubernetes module "tapkube" edits deployment instances, updating the image version, and then Kubernetes automatically performs a rolling deployment.

-Desired rolling deployment strategy can be adjusted in the deployment metadata itself, allowing for zero downtime upgrades in post-0.8 TAP releases.
+The desired rolling deployment strategy can be adjusted in the deployment metadata itself, allowing for zero downtime upgrades in post-0.8 TAP releases.

-Please note that core platform componnents, which are using database, will detect an older schema version and perform data/schema upgrades on their own.
+>Note that core platform componnents that use a database will detect an older schema version and perform data/schema upgrades on their own.
 This process happens after those components are (re)started.

 ### 1.2.
 Upgrade procedure details

-Please follow the upgrade procedure included with every released version.
+Follow the upgrade procedure provided with every released TAP version.

 ### 1.3.
 Generic upgrade procedure